 The Group is always enthusiastic about public welfare and social activities and encourages its employees to actively participate in corporate social responsibility activities.
 Most of our proposed charitable events were cancelled due to COVID-19.
-During the year, in Hong Kong, the Group participated in a charity event to show care and love to children and young people with special needs and their families by supporting Heep Hong Society Flag Day 2020, in which we encouraged our employees to make an online donation; and in the US office, our employees participated in two virtual races which were fund-raising activities for a non-profit organisation dedicated to athletic programs for the disabled and made over 50 greeting cards alongside donation to the Food Bank for the New York City; and our UK office made a donation of 16,000 surgical masks to the National Health Service of the UK.
+During the year, in Hong Kong, the Group participated in a charity event to show care and love to children and young people with special needs and their families by supporting Heep Hong Society's first virtual charity sports event, "Goal for SEN Sports Game", in which we encouraged our employees to participate anywhere with their own choice of sports; and in the US office, our employees participated in (i) a virtual race which were fund-raising activities for a non-profit organisation dedicated to athletic programs for the disabled; and (ii) packing and sorting food for FeedingNYC which is a non-profit organisation dedicated to providing families with the opportunity to host their own Thanksgiving.